SatoshiPortal/boltz-rust/README.md

 ## test

-The best place to start diving into this repo is `src/lib.rs` and check out `test_rsi`.
+The best place to start diving into this repo is `tests` directory.
+This contains integration tests for bitcoin and liquid.

-This contains the entire flow of the reverse swap procedure above.
+They contain the entire example of usage of the library.

 Run all tests, except ignored tests